irene-1308/final-project-innovation-collective/README.md

 - Direct Messages with other users

-### MVP6

-- Account-based authentication (so signup and login pages) rather than session-based authentication

 ## Future Features (USPs - Unique Selling Propositions)

-These are all still in the ideation or under discussion.
+These are all still in ideation or under discussion.

 - Local friend recommendations based on your interests and friendship circle.
 - Interest prioritisation (for better friend recommendations).